This page is to help you to make an informed decision.

-- For other subjects (listed here), applicants must be registered before applying for the written assessment, which they then sit in their school, college, or another assessment centre on the specified date in early November (2 November in 2017).
+- For other subjects (listed here), applicants must be registered before applying for the written assessment, which they then sit in their school, college, or another assessment centre on the specified date in late October/early November.
 The registration deadline is 5pm on 1 October for Medicine and 6pm on 15 October for the other subjects listed.

 If you are not a full-time student, it will be important to look at the information especially carefully and to ensure that you have checked whether your course has a pre-interview written assessment, and if so, who will register you (you can't register yourself) and where you will sit it.

 Finding a pre-interview written assessment difficult to organise?